 - Protecting Our Environment

 - and 30 more!

 Some people are worried about Japanese pronunciation.
 Here’s a little secret: the Japanese alphabet is phonetic and when written out, Japanese speakers didn’t have trouble pronouncing my maiden name, unlike English speakers!
 However, like any language, it does take some practice and it’s always good to hear a native speaker because Japanese does have a different intonation than English.
 Inside this book there is a link provided to how you can download the online audio recordings for this book.

 For more practice listening to native Japanese, look up NHK World TV or find a Japanese radio station stream online and further immerse yourself in all things Japanese.

-The 600+ photos in the Japanese Picture Dictionary are all full-colour, high quality and are a mix of individual objects as well as situations, which makes it more interesting.
+The 600+ photos in the Japanese Picture Dictionary are full-colour, high quality and there are a mix of individual objects as well as situations, which makes it more interesting.
 Many things you’ll be easily able to identify, and it’s interesting to see how many of the modern words are simply Japanese pronunciations of the English word – kids have a lot of fun with this!

 Who the Japanese Picture Dictionary would be good for